Hog Hammock, Georgia

 Hog Hammock is an African-American community on Sapelo Island, a barrier island of the U.S. state of Georgia.
 The island is near the port of Darien, Georgia about 45 mi south of Savannah.

 The entire 427 acre community was listed on the National Register of Historic Places in 1996 as Hog Hammock Historic District.
 In 1996 it included 59 contributing buildings, 16 contributing structures, and five contributing sites as well as 47 non-contributing buildings such as trailer homes.

 Its principal historic resources are about 50 one-story historic homes that are all small and simple vernacular buildings, most covered with weatherboard and some by board and batten or other siding.

+Demographics

 Many of the full-time inhabitants of the Hog Hammock community, also known as Hogg Hummock, are African Americans known as Gullah-Geechees, descendants of enslaved West African people brought to the island in the 1700s and 1800s to work on island plantations.
 The current population of full-time Gullah-Geechee residents in the community is estimated to be 47 (2009).